Detained Iranian-American, 85, leaves Iran for major surgery

-DUBAI, United Arab Emirates (AP) — An 85-year-old Iranian-American held by Iran over internationally criticized spying charges left the country Wednesday for Oman, officials said, after increasing pressure to free him amid his struggles with poor health.
-His 50-year-old son, however, remains in Iran.
+DUBAI, United Arab Emirates (AP) — An 85-year-old Iranian-American detained for six years in Iran on what the U.S. says were specious espionage charges left the country and was flown to Oman and then to the United Arab Emirates on Wednesday for urgent medical treatment.

+A lawyer for Baquer Namazi’s family and the Omani government confirmed his arrival in Muscat.
+Iran’s state-run IRNA news agency published video of Namazi boarding a Royal Oman air force jet in Tehran and later Omani state TV aired video of his arrival in Muscat.

+U.S. Secretary of State Antony Blinken said Wednesday evening that Namazi had been reunited with his family in Abu Dhabi and would soon receive treatment.

-The release of Baquer Namazi marks the first American to be freed by Iran since President Joe Biden took office, even as talks over Tehran’s tattered nuclear deal with world powers have stalled.
-Iran long has used detained Westerners or those with ties abroad as bargaining chips in negotiations.
+Namazi’s release is the first of an American by Iran since President Joe Biden took office, although his son, Siamak, 50, and several other Americans remain in Iranian custody.
+Baquer Namazi’s release on humanitarian grounds, which was brokered by the United Nations, comes as talks have stalled on reviving the tattered 2015 Iran nuclear deal with world powers.

-The state-run IRNA news agency published video of Namazi boarding a Royal Oman air force jet in Tehran.
-It said Namazi left the country Wednesday.

-Flight-tracking data analyzed by The Associated Press corresponded with Iran’s description, showing a Gulfstream IV flown by Oman leaving Tehran’s Mehrabad International Airport just before noon.
-The plane landed just over two hours later in Muscat.

 Jared Genser, a Washington-based lawyer representing the Namazi family, shared a photo of Namazi on the plane in a suit and tie.

-“After a short layover, he will be leaving Oman and heading to Abu Dhabi,” Genser said.
+“Today is a good day for the Namazi family, but the work is far from over,” Genser said in a statement.
+“We now need the United States and Iran to act expeditiously to reach an agreement that will finally bring all of the American hostages home.”
+In addition to Siamak Namazi, there are at least three other Americans still held by Iran.

-In Abu Dhabi, Namazi will undergo a carotid endarterectomy at the local branch of the Cleveland Clinic to clear out a severe blockage to his left internal carotid artery, Genser said.
+After a brief stop in Oman, Namazi will undergo a procedure at the local branch of the Cleveland Clinic in Abu Dhabi to clear a severe blockage to his left internal carotid artery, Genser said.
 That blockage put Namazi at high risk of a stroke.

-Tehran said late Tuesday that Oman had thanked the Iranian government for “delivering” Namazi to Muscat.
-Oman state television acknowledged Wednesday that the sultanate helped fly Namazi out of Iran.
+Blinken said: “Baquer has asked that we convey his deepest thanks to all of those who worked so tirelessly to secure his release.
+I add my own gratitude for all of the friends and partners who helped bring about his freedom.

+“In particular, we thank the Sultanate of Oman, which worked with Iranian authorities to arrange for his flight out of the country, and the United Arab Emirates, which is generously hosting him and his family during his medical treatment,” he added.

 Namazi is a former UNICEF official who served as governor of Iran’s oil-rich Khuzestan province under the U.S.-backed shah.
 He was arrested in 2016, apparently drawn to Iran over fears about his incarcerated son detained in 2015.